chaitrarai00/spring-quick-on-the-go-blog/content/blog/spring-quick-review/index.md

 2. Autowire by type (setter injection: autowire:”ByType”) 3.Autowire by constructor (constructor injection autowire=”constructor”, a aparamatrized constructor is needed)

+**Annotaions are Provide a label/marker a metadata about the class could be runtime or compile time**

 We use @Autowired annotation for spring bean annotation.
 They can be used on variables methods for autowiring by type and on constructors for constructor based auto wiring.
 @Qualifier is one of the annotation used in conjunction with @Autowire to avoid conflicts in bean mapping names.
 We provide the name that has to be used when autowiring occurs in parenthesis.
 Code spring annotations: